viamrobotics/docs/docs/viam/_index.md

 Start by borrowing one of our robots.
 Use [Try Viam](/try-viam/).

-If you already have your own robot, [set up your own robot](/program/app-usage/) and learn how to program your own robot.
+If you already have your own robot, [set up `viam-server`](/getting-started/app-usage/) and learn how Viam helps you prototype and scale.

-For more inspirations, check out our [tutorials](/tutorials) or visit our community on [Slack](https://viamrobotics.slack.com/) to get help or workshop ideas with others!
+For more inspiration, check out our [tutorials](/tutorials) or visit our community on [Slack](https://viamrobotics.slack.com/) to get help or workshop ideas with others!